 General Education Requirements

-- MassTransfer graduates should have completed a set of distribution requirements, called the MassTransfer Block (MTB), as part of their associate degree program.
-With the MassTransfer Block, students are exempt from most UMass Amherst General Education requirements but must still complete the diversity requirement (either at the community college or at UMass Amherst) and the integrative experience requirement (at UMass Amherst).
-In addition, they must complete college and major requirements, including the Junior Year Writing requirement.
+MassTransfer graduates should have completed a set of distribution requirements, called the MassTransfer Block (MTB), as part of their associate degree program.
+With the MassTransfer Block, students are exempt from most UMass Amherst General Education requirements but must still complete the diversity requirement (either at the community college or at UMass Amherst).
+In addition, they must complete college and major requirements, including the Junior Year Writing requirement and the integrative experience requirement.

 Each major department resides within a college or school.
 Students whose majors are in the College of Humanities and Fine Arts (HFA), the College of Natural Sciences (CNS), or the College of Social and Behavioral Sciences (SBS) must complete college requirements, in addition to General Education requirements and major requirements.
 The respective college advising offices determine which transfer courses fulfill their college requirements.